Norman Hartnell: Personal life

 Hartnell never married, but enjoyed a discreet and quiet life at a time when homosexual relations between men were illegal.
-He considered himself a confirmed bachelor, and his close friends were almost never in the public eye, nor did he ever do anything to compromise his position and business as a leading designer to both ladies of the British Royal Family and his aristocratic or 'society' clients upon whom his success was founded.
+He considered himself a confirmed bachelor, and his close friends were almost never in the public eye, nor did he ever do anything to compromise his position and business as a leading designer to both ladies of the British royal family and his aristocratic or 'society' clients upon whom his success was founded.
 He rarely socialised with any of them.
 The younger Hardy Amies, fellow designer for Queen Elizabeth II, was surprised to discover how much he enjoyed his company in Paris in 1959.
 They were both there during the State Visit to France to view their creations being worn.
 Hartnell had been known to term Amies 'Hardly Amiable'.
 In late years, long after Hartnell's death and in a more liberal climate, Amies became known for some ad lib remarks during interviews and in explaining his business success compared to Hartnell's near penury at the end, he more than once termed Hartnell a 'soppy' or 'silly old queen' whilst describing himself as a 'bitchy' or 'clever old queen.'

 Hartnell had many women friends.
-Claire Huth Jackson, later Claire de Loriol, appointed the designer as guardian to her son, Peter-Gabriel.
 His dresses were also worn by another Streatham resident of the past, ex-Tiller Girl Renee Probert-Price.
 A Hartnell evening ensemble features in the collection of vintage dresses inherited by Probert-Price's great-niece following her death in 2013.